geekrun/geekrun.github.io/content/about/_index.md

 # About GeekRun

 Welcome to my personal blog!
-I am a technology enthusiast, developer, and geek who loves sharing knowledge and experiences.
+I'm a technology enthusiast, developer, and geek who loves sharing knowledge and experiences.

 ## What I Write About